ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers.md

 > [!NOTE]
 > Information barriers do not apply to email communications or to file sharing through SharePoint Online or OneDrive.
 In addition, information barriers are independent from [compliance boundaries](set-up-compliance-boundaries.md).

+## What happens when information barriers are in effect

+When information barrier policies are in place, people who should not communicate with other specific users won't be able to find, select, chat, or call those users.
+Initially, information barriers apply to Microsoft Teams chats and channels only.

 ## Required licenses and permissions

 **Currently, the information barrier feature is in private preview**.
 When these features are generally available, they'll be included in subscriptions, such as: